AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 # Ordering PCB's
 I personally have a habit ordering PCB's from <a href="https://jlcpcb.com">JLCPCB</a> (again, I am not associated with them!).
 For the convenience, all 4 PCB's can be ordered in one order.

+- Barb (WB2CBA) has <a href="https://antrak.org.tr/blog/usdx-sota-modular-all-mode-sdr-hf-transceiver-for-qrp-operations/">detailed instructions on the ordering process from JLCPCB at the ATU link</a> for both "plain" PCB's and PCB's with SMD components populated.
+Use his instructions with following considerations:

 1. ATU and Audio amp PCB.
 Fabrication files are <a href="ABS_ATU_Audio_Amp_PCB/Fabrication Files">here</a>.
 2. Battery/Speaker PCB.
 Fabrication files are <a href="ABS_Battery_Speaker_PCB/GERBER-QMX_Plus_Battery_Board_v1.5.2.zip">here</a>.
 3. Order one of the versions of the front panel PCB (see fabrication links above).